shift7-ch/katta-docs/docs/concepts.md

 | Archive Vaults                               | ✅        | ❌            |

 [^1]: Conceptually, the only limitation is that a browser cannot create a bucket and configure its CORS settings in one shot, since S3 does not offer bucket creation and CORS configuration as a joint operation.
-Hence, in _Static Storage Access Mode_ the Web Client can only use pre-existing, CORS-configured buckets, while in _STS Storage Access Mode_
+Hence, in _Static Storage Access Mode_ Katta Web can only use pre-existing, CORS-configured buckets, while in _STS Storage Access Mode_
 Katta Server creates the bucket on its behalf.
 The Desktop Client is not affected.